Difference Between Predation and Parasitism

 The predator searches for its prey, assess whether to attack it or not ambushes the prey.
 Once the attack is successful, the prey is killed and eaten by the predator.

-But before eating the prey, the predator makes sure that all the inedible parts like spines and shells are removed.
+But before eating the prey, the predator makes sure that all the inedible parts, like spines and shells, are removed.

 The predators possess some highly precise skills that they out to use while hunting for the prey.
 They have some other physical features and body parts that help them while hunting.

 The skills and senses include vision, hearing and smell.
-However, many predators have claws and jaws that help them to catch a firm grip over the prey.
+However, many predators have claws and jaws that help them to catch a firm grip on the prey.
 To improve efficiency, other adaptations include stealth and aggression.

 Various examples of predation include wolves and moose, owls and mice, shrews and worms, lion and zebra, bear and fish, fox and rabbit, bear and berry, rabbit and lettuce, grasshopper and leaf, snake and rats, lion and deer, orca and seals, orca and walruses etc.